Amazon Managed Streaming for Apache Kafka topic as a source - Amazon EventBridge

 Network configuration

 EventBridge must have access to the Amazon Virtual Private Cloud (Amazon VPC) resources associated with your Amazon MSK cluster.
 To access the VPC of your Amazon MSK cluster, EventBridge requires outbound internet access for the subnets of your source.
-For public subnets this can be an internet gateway, for private subnets it needs to be a Network Address Translator (NAT), such as a NAT gateway, or your own NAT.
+For public subnets this must be a managed NAT gateway.
+For private subnets it can be a NAT gateway, or your own NAT.
 Ensure that the NAT has a public IP address and can connect to the internet.

 Configure your Amazon VPC security groups with the following rules (at minimum):